 Another pearl of the island of Korcula, the Istruga beach is 600 m long and near the place of Smokvica and the tourist village Brno, 500 m away from the beach itself.
-In the cove you can find a small restaurant and a sport and recreation centre, all surrounded by Mediterranean vegetation.
+In the cove, you can find a small restaurant and a sports and recreation centre, all surrounded by Mediterranean vegetation.
 However, the best part of the cove is up to 6 m thick ‘peloids’, a dark sea mud with a huge therapeutic value.

 How to get to Istruga:

 - By ferry: Take the ferry to Korcula from Split or Dubrovnik, and from there take the local bus to Smokvica (4km away) from where you need to have a short ride to Brna.